MicrosoftDocs/customer-insights/ci-docs/data-unification-update.md

    The number of mapped and unmapped fields display.

-1. Select **Select entities and fields** to add other attributes or entities.
-Use the search or scroll to find and select your attributes and entities of interest.
-Select **Apply**.
+1. To add other attributes or entities, select **Select entities and fields**.

 1. Optionally, you can change the primary key for an entity, the attribute types, and toggle **Intelligent mapping** on or off.
-For more information, see [Select primary key and semantic type for attributes](map-entities.md#select-primary-key-and-semantic-type-for-attributes).
+For more information, see [Select source fields](map-entities.md).

 1. Select **Next** to make changes to deduplication rules, or select **Save and close** and return to [Update unification settings](#update-unification-settings).